uwescience/DSSG2016-UnsafeFoods/preliminary-classification-models.md

 ### Non-linear Model

-The code below tests whether the same challenges above (low identification of recall, product-specific terms occur with a non-linear model)
+In our initial classification experiments, we also attempted to see the success of a non-linear model.
+In this case, we selected the [Random Forest Classifier](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm).

 ```python